Use FanDuel promo code, get $300 bonus bets for Bengals-Packers, Lions-Chiefs, NFL Sunday betting

 Sunday providing new users with another opportunity to use the latest FanDuel promo code, which offers new users $300 in bonus bets if their first wager of $5 or more wins.
 Week 6 of the 2025 NFL regular season has 12 games today.
 The San Francisco 49ers (4-1) and Tampa Bay Buccaneers (4-1) will meet at 4:25 p.m.
 ET.
 The Buccaneers are 3.5-point favorites, according to the latest NFL odds at FanDuel Sportsbook, up a half-point from the opening line, while the over/under for total points scored is 46.5.

 SportsLine's model has the over cashing in 53% of simulations.
-The model's best bets also include the Cincinnati Bengals (+14.5) covering the spread in 55% of simulations against the Green Bay Packers.
-Meanwhile, SportsLine's model is also backing the Lions (+2.5, 52.5) to cover the spread ion Sunday Night Football against the Chiefs.
+The model's best bets also include the Cincinnati Bengals (+14.5) covering the spread in 55% of simulations against the Green Bay Packers in a game with an over-under of 44.5.
+Meanwhile, SportsLine's model is also backing the Lions (+2.5, 52) to cover the spread ion Sunday Night Football against the Chiefs at Arrowhead Stadium.
 Claim the latest FanDuel promo code here:

 Check out our FanDuel promo code review for full details.